connormaas/Tanks-/README.md

 A video demo for the game can be found [here](https://www.youtube.com/watch?v=44Ij5p1PsN0&t=14s).

+## Creators Note

+I am proud of all my work, but this program can be buggy depending on your device.
+It was implemtmneted in 2020 when my programming practices were relatively poor (as compared to know), and I am definitely too lazy to make major changes at this point 😂 Regardless, enjoy the repository!

 ## Overview

 This Python-based application brings to life a 2D virtual tank battle taking place within a displayed window.
 The ultimate goal for the user is to survive as long as possible.
 You navigate your tank around randomized barreirs and try to shoot down enemy CPU tanks.
 However, CPU tanks have the ability to avoid your shots and also fire back through predictive algorithms.
 There are multipel tanks types.
 You have the ability to shoot missles off the wall which is your distinct advantage over CPU enemy tanks.